sapegin/washingcode-book/manuscript/110_Other_techniques.md

 The good things about microlibraries are:

-- Don’t increase the bundle size much.
+- **Small size:** don’t increase the bundle size much.
-- Often don’t have dependencies.
+- **Zero or few dependencies:** often don’t have dependencies.
-- One can read and understand the code in a few minutes.
+- **Understandable:** one can read and understand the code in a few minutes.

 The bad things about microlibraries are:

-- We need to choose, install and update each library separately.
+- **Hard to choose:** we need to choose, install and update each library separately.
-- Different libraries may have very different APIs.
+- **Inconsistent:** Different libraries may have very different APIs.
-- Documentation is less accessible because we need to look for each library separately.
+- **Lack of documentation:** it’s less accessible because we need to look for each library separately.

 It would probably take me less time to write many of these microlibraries myself than to choose a decent one on npm.
 But then I’d need to write tests, types, comments… and the idea of writing my own utility function doesn’t seem so attractive anymore.